 How to recognize risks, focus on prevention, and report claims

-It is officially storm season, and Mother Nature can be unruly at times.
+The spring storm season is quickly approaching, and Mother Nature can be unruly at times.
 But you don’t have to be caught unprepared.
-When a storm causes damage to your buildings and/or other property, our goal is to help you get your students back in the classroom and your operation back to normal.
+When a storm causes damage to your property, our goal is to help you get your students back in the classroom and your operation back to normal.